notofonts/noto-sans-nushu/README.md

-In a feodal China, women were not allowed to learn or write, a privilege given to the imperial family, nobility, administration and academics (exclusively men, apart from a handful of high rank women in the imperial family…).
+In a feudal China, women were not allowed to read or write (Hanzi), a privilege given to the imperial family, nobility, administration and academics (which are exclusively men, apart from a handful of high rank women in the imperial family…).
 Literacy in China was at very low rate, for both men and women (literacy rates for women was very likely even lower than for men) until the 1950’s only! (see [China’s Long — but Uneven — March to Literacy](https://www.nytimes.com/2001/02/12/news/chinas-long-but-uneven-march-to-literacy.html) by Ted Plafker, New York Times, 2001).

 In remote regions hardly accessible like Jiangyong in Hunan, exchanges of informations were rare, as moving to one village to another could take days if not weeks.
-Women in these rural areas were put away from society, "only" in charge of the household chores and children, cut-off any activities or events outside of their villages.
+Women in these rural areas were put away from society, left "only" in charge of the household chores and children, cut-off from any activities or events outside of their villages.

 Once a women is wed (to a husband from another village), she would have to move to the husband's family, which means leaving her own family, friends and birthplace.
-Women in Jiangyong didn't know that much about outside world's activity or news, but needed to keep contact with their loved ones.
+Women in Jiangyong didn't know that much about outside world's activity or news (and didn't care much about it), but needed to keep contact with their loved ones.

 Family and friendship are very cherished bonds, going from mother and daughters to sisters, cousins, etc… They have a tradition that can be called "sworn sisters" (结拜姊妹), like a best friend bond, an officially recognized relationship in the area, between two girls from different families allowing to freely move from one place to another without a male tutor (a widely spread rule in the patriarchal system).

-In this context, women created on parallel world a creative way full of practical sense to communicate between each other despite distances.
+In this context, women created in their parallel world a creative way full of practical sense to communicate between each other despite distances.
 They kept the script evolving through times, using it in many ways and ended up creating a culture of their own, aside the culture of men.
 This script is an wonderful example of creativity resulting from a social separation between men and women, and at the same time a strong solution to a problem: a missing connexion with cherished people and more.
 It shows also the character of the women who created, developed and used, still use nowadays, cultivating a strong personality with pride and calling themselves ‘gentlemen ladies’ (君子女) who have attitude, self-cultivation, spirit and interest (气质，修养，性情，志趣).